naxan/AC-QR-Closet-FrontEnd/README.md

 ### Bugs to be Fixed

 - Embedded data (images and posts) is not deleted on parent data deletion
+- Active navbar elements will carry over on page redirects, even if the page is not correct
+- ALL patterns are shown on the home page.
+This needs to be filtered into manageable chunks of limited number rather than all at once
 - Pattern author links currently do nothing as public profiles have not been created yet
 - Pattern Edit form Image input needs to be updated to an image upload button instead of an image url field